Survivor Benefit Plan (SBP)

 Monthly SBP annuities for insurable interest annuities are also less than those for all other categories.
 To calculate the annuity, first subtract the monthly premium from the Base Amount to determine an "Adjusted Base Amount".
 The monthly annuity is then 55% of the Adjusted Base Amount.
 In the example above, the monthly annuity would be $1,237 ($3,000 Base Amount - $750 Premium = $2,250 Adjusted Base Amount x 55% = $1,237).

-Service members retired due to disability have the option of discontinuing participation in SBP if they have been rated by the Department of Veterans Affairs (VA) as being totally disabled for 5 or more continuous years since last time on active duty, normally retirement or for 10 or more continuous years commencing after last time on active duty (because such deaths are presumed to be service-connected, thereby entitling the surviving Spouse to DIC, which did offset SBP dollar-for-dollar, however this offset is phasing out).
+Service members retired due to disability have the option of discontinuing participation in SBP if they have been rated by the Department of Veterans Affairs (VA) as being totally disabled for 5 or more continuous years since last time on active duty, normally retirement or for 10 or more continuous years commencing after last time on active duty (because such deaths are presumed to be service-connected, thereby entitling the surviving spouse to DIC, which did offset SBP dollar-for-dollar, however this offset has been eliminated).
 Spouse concurrence is required.
-Upon the Retired Service member's death, the surviving Spouse would be entitled to a refund of all premiums paid.
+Upon the Retired Service member's death, the surviving spouse would be entitled to a refund of all premiums paid.
 If the Retired Service member's disability rating is withdrawn or reduced, the Retired Service member may resume SBP coverage within one year after the VA rating has been withdrawn or reduced.
-Premiums paid for Spouse SBP coverage will be refunded to the Spouse at the death of the Retired Service member.
-The National Defense Authorization Act for Fiscal Year 2020 modified the law that requires an offset of Survivor Benefit Plan (SBP) payments for surviving Spouses who are also entitled to Dependency and Indemnity Compensation (DIC) from the Department of Veterans Affairs (VA).
+Premiums paid for Spouse SBP coverage will be refunded to the spouse at the death of the Retired Service member.
+The National Defense Authorization Act for Fiscal Year 2020 modified the law that requires an offset of Survivor Benefit Plan (SBP) payments for surviving spouses who are also entitled to Dependency and Indemnity Compensation (DIC) from the Department of Veterans Affairs (VA).
 The SBP offset by DIC was eliminated 1 January 2023 and the reason to withdraw from SBP due to a totally disabled VA rating no longer applies.

 Retired Service members who become employed under the Federal Civil Service System and subsequently choose to waive their military retired pay in order to have their years of service credited toward Federal Civil Service retirement will have their SBP election terminated if they elect the Federal Civil Service survivor benefit.
 If they do not elect the Federal Civil Service survivor benefit, they must continue participating in SBP, paying premiums by direct remittance to the Defense Finance and Accounting Service (DFAS).

-SBP premiums are payable for a total of 30 years (360 months) and attainment of at least age 70: Premiums paid for any beneficiary category count toward paid-up status (Spouse, child, former Spouse, etc.).
+SBP premiums are payable for a total of 30 years (360 months) and attainment of at least age 70: Premiums paid for any beneficiary category count toward paid-up status (spouse, child, former spouse, etc.).
 Periods during which there are no eligible beneficiaries, and therefore no premium payments, do not count.
-For example, if a Service member enrolled in SBP and then got divorced and remained single for 5 years, they would not pay premiums during those 5 years, nor would they during their first year of remarriage (because premiums are only paid during periods in which there is an eligible beneficiary, and a new Spouse does not become eligible until after one year of marriage).
-Those 6 years, therefore, would not count toward paid-up status.
-However, if the member has Spouse and child coverage and continues paying child(ren) only premiums during those 6 years, they will count.
+For example, if a service member enrolled in SBP and then got divorced and remained single for 5 years, they would not pay premiums during those 5 years, nor would they during their first year of remarriage (because premiums are only paid during periods in which there is an eligible beneficiary, and a new spouse does not become eligible until after one year of marriage).
+Those six years, therefore, would not count toward paid-up status.
+However, if the member has Spouse and Child SBP coverage and continues paying child(ren) only premiums during those six years, they will count.

 SBP premiums are paid with pre-tax dollars: Since SBP premiums are paid in the form of a reduction in retired pay, they are not included as taxable income.
 If, for example, one's SBP premium is $100, and they are in the 28% marginal tax bracket, their true out-of-pocket cost would be only $72 ($100 - 28% = $72).
 That is important to know if one is considering purchasing life insurance as an alternative to SBP based upon their relative costs.